The Importance of Asserting Your Rights in St. Paul

-Your Rights vs An Officer’s Right to Ensure Safety
+Your Rights vs An Officer’s Right to Ensure Safety in St. Paul

 The defendant contended that the 2nd pat-down was not based on a reasonable belief that he had a weapon and threatened the officer’s safety, so the pen and cash should have been suppressed.
 The defendant argued that the officer had just conducted a pat-down moments before and the defendant had made no “furtive, threatening or unexpected moves during the encounter,” nor had he threatened the officer in any way.
 The officer claimed the search was both to gather evidence and to ensure his safety.